Notice of Pre-AIA or AIA Status

 Regarding claims 7-9 and 15-17, the previous combination is silent regarding the claimed molecules and cells.
 However, Pallavi et al. teaches incorporation (loading of hydrogels) of cells (which contain proteins) in the human brain been obvious to one of ordinary skill in the art for cell therapy and healing to use the cells and proteins of Pallavi et al. in the previous combination for cell therapy and healing.

-Regarding claim 3 and 12, the previous combination is silent regarding the claimed multifunctional fiber.
-However, Jia et al. teaches multifunctional fiber that can be used in electrodes and probes comprising electrical, optical and microfluidic fiber for improved sensing and modulating of neural activity.
-It would have been obvious to one of ordinary skill in the art to use the multifunctional fiber comprising electrical, optical and microfluidic fiber Jia et al. in the previous combination for improved sensing and modulating of neural activity.
+Regarding claim 3 and 21-23, the previous combination is silent regarding the claimed multifunctional fiber.
+However, Jia et al. teaches multifunctional fiber that can be used in electrodes and probes comprising electrical, optical and microfluidic fiber for improved sensing and modulating of neural activity that is twisted together (helixed) including polymer fibers to form the fiber bundle with improved strength and affixed with epoxy.
+It would have been obvious to one of ordinary skill in the art to use the multifunctional fiber comprising electrical, optical and microfluidic fiber Jia et al. in the previous combination for improved sensing and modulating of neural activity and strength.

 Prior Art Not Used but Relevant